ais-open/azure-blueprint/README.md

 In order to run the pre-deployment script, you must have the current Azure PowerShell AzureRM modules installed (see [Installing AzureRM modules](https://docs.microsoft.com/powershell/azure/install-azurerm-ps)).

 #### SSL certificate
 This solution deploys an Application Gateway and requires an SSL certificate.
-To generate a self-signed SSL certificate using PowerShell, run [this script](predeploy/generateCert.ps1).
+The pre-deployment script will generate a self-signed SSL certificate after prompting for a domain (e.g., `contoso.local`).
 Note that self-signed certificates are not recommended for use in production environments.

 #### Pre-deployment script

 The pre-deployment PowerShell script will verify that the necessary Azure PowerShell modules are installed.
 Azure PowerShell modules provide cmdlets for managing Azure resources.
 After all the setup requirements are verified, the script will ask you to sign into Azure and will then prompt for parameters and credentials to use when the solution is deployed.
 The script will prompt for the following parameters, in this order:

-* **Azure username**: Your Azure username (ex. someuser@contoso.onmicrosoft.com)
+* **Azure username**: Your Azure username (e.g., someuser@contoso.onmicrosoft.com)
 * **Azure password**: Password for the Azure account above
 * **Admin username**: Administrator username you want to use for the administrator accounts on deployed virtual machines
 * **adminPassword**: Administrator password you want to use for the administrator accounts on deployed virtual machines (must meet the complexity requirements; see below)